 Describe how your research proposal will be managed.
 You may wish to refer to the Gantt chart.
 You should include suitable milestones and identifiable deliverables.
 Your progress will be reviewed against this plan.
-200 words maximum

 Q. Risks: identify and assess any risks that may jeopardise the project's success